-Students may only sit for USMLE Step 1 once they have successfully completed all of the requirements of the phase 1 curriculum through Block 8 part 1.
-Students are expected to sit for the USMLE Step 1 exam by March 23, 2024, prior to returning for part 2 of Block 8(Synthesis) and Block 9 (Transition to Clerkships).
-Students who sit for the exam after March 23, 2024 will be considered to have deferred Step 1.
+Students may only sit for USMLE Step 1 once they have successfully completed all the requirements of the phase 1 curriculum through Block 8 part 1.
+Students are expected to sit for the USMLE Step 1 exam by March 29, 2025, prior to returning for part 2 of Block 8(Synthesis) and Block 9 (Transition to Clerkships).
+Students who sit for the exam after March 29, 2025 will be considered to have deferred Step 1.

-Due to the constraints of Phase 2 clerkship scheduling, if a student does not sit by March 23, 2024 they may not be registered for or begin core clerkships or Phase 2/3 electives on April 22, 2024.
-Students may not sit for the USMLE Step 1 exam during Block 8 part 2 or Block 9 if it requires them to miss scheduled class time.
-Please refer to procedure number two below for more information.
+Due to the constraints of Phase 2 clerkship scheduling, if a student does not sit by March 29, 2025 they will not be registered for or begin core clerkships or Phase 2/3 clinical electives on April 28, 2025.
+Any absences related to sitting or studying for USMLE Step 1 during Phase 1 curriculum will be considered unexcused.